amiabix/Miden-Zcash/README.md

 ## RPC Communication

-The RPC client communicates with Zcash nodes using JSON-RPC 2.0 protocol.
+The RPC client communicates with Zcash nodes using JSON-RPC 2.0 protocol (compatible with zcashd's JSON-RPC 1.0).
 Requests are sent as HTTP POST requests with JSON payloads containing the method name, parameters, and request ID.
 Responses contain a result field on success or an error field on failure.

-Authentication is handled based on the endpoint type.
-For endpoints using Basic Auth, credentials are encoded in the Authorization header.
-For endpoints using API key authentication, the key is included in a custom header (typically `x-api-key` for Tatum or `api-key` for NOWNodes).
+Authentication is handled using Basic Auth for local zcashd nodes.
+Credentials are encoded in the Authorization header using the `rpcuser` and `rpcpassword` from `~/.zcash/zcash.conf`.

 The client implements retry logic with exponential backoff for transient failures.
 Timeouts are set to 30 seconds by default, with configurable values.
 Connection errors are distinguished from RPC errors, allowing the application to handle network issues separately from protocol errors.
+The client includes an `importAddress` method that calls the `importaddress` RPC command to import addresses into the local zcashd wallet, which is required for `listunspent` to discover UTXOs.

+**Unit Conversion:** The `listunspent` RPC method returns amounts in ZEC (decimal format).
+The RPC client automatically converts these amounts to zatoshi (integer format, 1 ZEC = 100,000,000 zatoshi) when processing responses.
+This conversion is critical for correct transaction building and balance calculations.

 When using the backend proxy, all RPC requests are routed through the Next.js API route at `/api/zcash/rpc`.
 The route reads server-side environment variables for credentials, preventing exposure in the browser bundle.
 The proxy forwards requests to the configured RPC endpoint and returns responses to the client.
+The proxy includes error handling for node reindexing states, returning appropriate HTTP status codes (e.g., 503 Service Unavailable) when the node is unavailable.

 ## Error Handling

 Errors are categorized by type and handled appropriately.
-RPC errors include connection failures, authentication failures, and method-not-found errors.
+RPC errors include connection failures, authentication failures, method-not-found errors, and node reindexing states.
 Connection failures trigger retry logic with exponential backoff.
 Authentication failures indicate misconfigured credentials and are surfaced immediately.
-Method-not-found errors indicate the RPC endpoint doesn't support the required functionality, such as `listunspent` not being available on Tatum API.
+Method-not-found errors indicate the RPC endpoint doesn't support the required functionality.
+Node reindexing states are detected and return HTTP 503 (Service Unavailable) to indicate temporary unavailability.

 Transaction building errors include insufficient funds, invalid addresses, and validation failures.
-Insufficient funds errors distinguish between no UTXOs available (requiring address sync) and insufficient balance (requiring more funds).
+Insufficient funds errors distinguish between no UTXOs available (requiring address sync or import) and insufficient balance (requiring more funds).
+The error messages provide detailed diagnostics including available balance, required amount, and potential causes (address not imported, not funded, not confirmed).
 Invalid address errors provide specific validation failure reasons.
 Validation failures indicate protocol violations and prevent transaction broadcasting.

+**Unit Conversion Errors:** The system includes safeguards to detect and handle unit mismatches between ZEC and zatoshi.
+If UTXO amounts are detected in ZEC format during transaction building, they are automatically converted.
+Critical errors are logged if conversion fails, prompting users to clear the cache.

 Proof generation errors include prover unavailability, parameter loading failures, and proof generation timeouts.
 When a prover is unavailable, the system attempts fallback provers in order of priority.
 Parameter loading failures indicate missing or corrupted Sapling parameter files.
 Proof generation timeouts occur when proofs take longer than the configured timeout (default 5 minutes).

 State synchronization errors include blockchain scanning failures and cache update failures.
 Scanning failures may occur due to RPC unavailability or corrupted block data.
 Cache update failures indicate persistence layer issues and are logged for debugging.
+The system includes automatic rescan logic: if a transparent address has a balance but no UTXOs are found, it attempts `importAddress` with `rescan=true`.

 ## Development